logzly. Chocolate Craft

 Using Low‑Quality Chocolate

 Cheap chocolate often contains added fats that don’t behave like cocoa butter.
 The result is a temper that never quite holds.
-Invest in couverture or a good quality bar with at least 60 % cocoa for best results.
+Invest in couverture or a good quality bar with at least 60 % cocoa for the best results.

 Putting It All Together